Why Visit Turkey – 21 Reasons We Love Türkiye

 A hot air balloon flight is always a once-in-a-lifetime experience, but it’s even more unique and wondrous when it’s over the world-famous Cappadocia region.
 This experience should be one of the reasons to visit Turkey, as it really is an unforgettable activity.

-Cappadocia, located in central Turkey, is famous for its unique geological formations, hidden caves, and the long history that comes with it.
+Cappadocia, located in central Turkey, is famous for its unique geological formations, hidden caves, and its long history.
 Stretching for thousands of kilometers, the best way to explore it is, of course, up in the air inside a hot air balloon!

-What makes this ride even more remarkable is that it happens during the sunrise.
+What makes this ride even more remarkable is that it takes place at sunrise.

 4. Turkey’s Ancient Archaeological Sites Are Majestic

-Turkey’s history dates back as far as 50,000 years ago.
+Turkey’s history dates back 50,000 years.
 It is no surprise, then, that it is full of ancient historical sites belonging to some of the world’s earliest civilizations that resided in modern-day Turkey.

 Ephesus, an ancient city believed to have been built before 138 A.D., is Turkey’s most famous archaeological site that must be added to your itinerary.

 My personal favorite was the Termessos Theater, sitting 1,050 meters above sea level in the mountains of Antalya.
-To reach it, you will need to hike for an hour, passing through remains of the ancient city and gorgeous views of the mountains.
+To reach it, you will need to hike for an hour, passing through the remains of the ancient city and gorgeous mountain views.

 5. To Explore Istanbul: Most Popular Tourist Destination In Turkey